TranPhucVinh/C/Kernel/Linux booting process.md

 ![](../Environment/Images/booting_process.png)

 OS source file are stored in the storage media (SD card, NAND flash,...) and is loaded into RAM when running.
+# Linux bootloader

+Linux bootloader is a small amount of machine specific code to initialize the system.
+Its duty is to:

+* Configuration of the memory system.
+* Loading of the kernel image and the device tree at the correct addresses.
+* Optional loading of an initial RAM disk at the correct memory address.
+* Setting of the kernel command-line and other parameters (e.g, device tree, machine type)

+**U-Boot** (fullname Das U-Boot) is the **bootloader** used in embedded devices, as the **second stage bootloader**, to boot the device's operating system kernel.
+It is available for various computer architectures, like ARM, RISC-V, x86,...

+**U-Boot** is the standard bootloader for ARM Linux so it is also called **ARM U-Boot**.